telent/nixwrt/README.md

 - build wireless subsystem and drivers from linux-next or other "modern" tree, using linux-backports project

+As of Wed Sep 16 21:47:59 BST 2020 this is WIP and I am focussing exclusively on extensino.nix (gl-mt300a), which has ostensibly working ethernet and absolitely no wifi.
+I will revisit the other targets/boards when this one is back to working again

+---

 Some notes to myself towards this aim:

 For example, we can apparently successfully make a backported ath10k